Mathematical Association of America: Publications

+The MAA publishes several book series, aimed at a broad audience, but primarily for undergraduates majoring in mathematics.
+The series are: Anneli Lax New Mathematical Library, Carus Mathematical Monographs, Classroom Resource Materials, Dolciani Mathematical Expositions, MAA Notes, MAA Textbooks, Problem Books, and Spectrum.

 Competitions

 The MAA sponsors numerous competitions for students, including the William Lowell Putnam Competition for undergraduate students, the online competition series, and the American Mathematics Competitions (AMC) for middle- and high-school students.
 This series of competitions is as follows: